mr7brown/agb.github.io/pages/mydoc/mydoc_pulse_career.md

 * What are some focus areas on our team that I can help address?

-Once you've asked yourself the questions above, check out some of the tools Facebook offers for career growth (links have been removed):
+Once you've asked yourself the questions above, check out some of the tools Facebook offers for career growth **(links have been removed)**:
-* Project Management Toolkit Wiki  A resource that provides high-level information on project phases and what project managers can look for within each project phase
+* **Project Management Toolkit Wiki:**  A resource that provides high-level information on project phases and what project managers can look for within each project phase.
-* Learning & Development @ FB Wiki an e-learning resource aimed at helping FB employees to grow in core business areas
+* **Learning & Development @ FB Wiki:** An e-learning resource aimed at helping FB employees to grow in core business areas.

 Another way to is to reach out to your manager directly and ask for ways to reach the next level of your career.
-Having this open dialogue open conversations about some of your career goals.
+Having an open dialogue can create more opportunities for career growth.

-Lastly, we should try to share share knowledge with our teammates.
-Because when we are able to reach our goals as a team, it will also help us to reach our goals as individuals.
+Lastly, we should try to share knowledge with our teammates.
+Because when we are able to reach our goals as a team, we are also able to reach our goals as individuals.